Updated on June 1st, 2021 by Nikolaos Sismanis

 Current Portfolio Holdings

-Pershing Square’s current holdings are identical to those in its previous 13F filing.
-The fund only sold tiny parts of its stakes, which amounted to less than 1% of its position.
+Pershing Square’s current holdings are quite similar to those in its previous 13F filing.
+The fund only sold tiny parts of its stakes while adding significantly to its Howard Hughes position.
+It also made the following significant portfolio changes:

 Pershing Square holds the following equities: